TelepathicGrunt/UltraAmplifiedDimension-Forge/README.txt

     (V.6.11.3 Changes) (1.14.4 Minecraft)

     Structures:
-·Cave Cavities are now optimized even more and looks a bit better too!
+·Cave Cavities are now optimized even more and looks better too!
+·Added Mushroom temples to spawn in Mushroom biome!
+They have a secret hidden in them...

+    Biomes:
+·Mushroom Biomes now generates more mushrooms underground.

     (V.6.11.2 Changes) (1.14.4 Minecraft)